20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Introduction

 This study will search for annihilation gamma rays from the MW halo, avoiding the GC and disk regions.
 Although the annihilation radiation spreading across the MW halo is not as strong as that near the GC, it is possible to avoid the influence of gamma rays originating from various objects and cosmic rays around the GC and the disk, thereby potentially increasing the effective signal-to-noise ratio.
 Looking back on past searches towards the MW halo \cite{Ackermann2012-MWhalo,Mazziotta2012,GomezVargas2013,Tavakoli2014,Ackermann2015-line,Chang2018,Albert2023}, it seems that interest in this region for a dark matter search has waned compared to other objects or regions since the early 2010s.
 This is probably because the so-called GC GeV excess with a sharp morphological peak at the GC, which may be a result of dark matter annihilation, has been found around a photon energy of a few GeV \cite{Goodenough2009,Vitale2009,Ackermann2017-GCE,Murgia2020}.
 Another possible reason is that halo-scale (up to $\sim$50 deg from the GC) diffuse radiation structures, such as the Fermi bubbles \cite{Dobler2010,Su2010,Ackermann2014-FB}, have been found.
 They are unlikely to originate from dark matter and are confusing when searching for an annihilation signal in the MW halo region.

 However, the GC GeV excess can also be explained by astrophysical phenomena rather than dark matter, such as millisecond pulsars \cite{Murgia2020}.
 Then the true dark matter signal may appear in other photon energy ranges.
-The dark matter interpretation of the GC excess suggests that the radial density profile near the GC is $\rho \propto r^\gamma$ with $\gamma = $1.1-1.3, which is more centrally concentrated than the standard Navarro-Frenk-White (NFW) \cite{Navarro1997} profile ($\gamma = 1$ in the central region).
-If the true density profile is the NFW or less centrally concentrated, dark matter signals may be more easily detected in the halo region than at the GC.
-In 2012, the {\it Fermi} LAT team analyzed the MW halo region in search of dark matter using two years of the LAT data, which is much smaller than the amount accumulated to date.
+To explain the GC excess with dark matter annihilation, the radial density profile near the GC must be $\rho \propto r^\gamma$ with $\gamma = $1.1--1.3, which is more centrally concentrated than the standard Navarro-Frenk-White (NFW) \cite{Navarro1997} profile ($\gamma = 1$ in the central region).
+If the true density profile is NFW or less centrally concentrated, dark matter signals may be more easily detected in the halo region than at the GC.
+In 2012, the {\it Fermi} LAT team analyzed the MW halo region in search of dark matter using two years of the LAT data \cite{Ackermann2012-MWhalo}, which is much smaller than the amount accumulated to date.
 From that time until now, understanding and analysis methods for diffuse radiation in the halo region, such as the Fermi bubbles and Loop I, have also matured.
 For these reasons, it would be worthwhile to investigate the presence or absence of a halo-like radiation in addition to the known components based on the latest LAT data.
 This study reports the results of a dark matter search using 15 years of the LAT data.

 The structure of this paper is as follows.
 Section \ref{sec:methods} describes the LAT data used in this work, the region of interest in the analysis, the likelihood analysis method, and various model map templates considered.
 The results of the search for a halo-like excess are presented in section \ref{sec:results}.
 Section \ref{sec:DM} discusses the interpretation of the results in terms of dark matter annihilation, and section \ref{sec:summary} presents an overview and some discussion.